CommunityToolkit/Sample-TabView-TearOff/README.md

 2. The right-most tab will disappear when dragging a tab to another window.

-    This is a known bug which needs to be resolved in the TabView control, see Issue #(TODO: Link).
+    This is a known bug which needs to be resolved in the TabView control, see [Issue #2670](https://github.com/windows-toolkit/WindowsCommunityToolkit/issues/2670).

 About the Sample
 ----------------